lnemsick-simp/pupmod-simp-autofs/README.md

 #### Configuring auto.master entries

-To configure simply an auto.master entry file, use the `autofs::masterfile` define.
+To configure just an auto.master entry file, use the `autofs::masterfile` define.
 For example,

 * To create an autofs master entry file for a direct 'file' map